6502/calc/README.md

-Supports exponentiation, add, sub, mul, div, modulo/formatting, shift, bitwise and/or/xor, comparison operators, logical and/or (not short-circuited), unary negation, parenthesized subexpressions and assignment (an operator like in C, not a statement like in Python).
+Supports exponentiation, add, sub, mul, div, modulo/formatting, shift, bitwise and/or/xor, comparison operators, logical and/or (short-circuited), unary negation, parenthesized subexpressions and assignment (an operator like in C, not a statement like in Python).

 Atoms can be integers, floats, strings or variables.